GhomKrosmonaute/just-a-forum/readme.md

 ## Todo list

+- mail confirmation using [nodemailer](https://nodemailer.com/about/) ⚠️
+- send custom visual captcha to email using node-canvas ⚠
+- limit post publishing (10 posts per day) ⚠️
 - paginate admin page ⚠️
-- mail confirmation using [nodemailer](https://nodemailer.com/about/) ⚠️
+- fix sign-in page error (`redirect` is not defined)
 - implement socket.io for mention notifications (using mention API)
 - implement a live private chat between members (using socket.io too)
 - add report button on posts and on users profile